m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 TroubleShooting tips:

 > If you get a Relay access denied error it's most likely that our VPS hosting provider dosen't allow relay over these ports.
-[To find a Hosting provider that supports all such needs check out my writeup on it](https://me4cer98.github.io/Hosting-providers-for-SMTP-builds/)

 > If you use the Cloudflare DNS service, you should not enable the CDN (proxy) feature when creating DNS an A record and an AAAA record for the hostname of your mail server as Cloudflare dosen't support SMTP or IMAP proxy.